harisdtu/46700/intro-lines.md

 Below, we outline the main line parameters and explain their significance.
 You can define different lines; if you do so, provide a relevant reference.

-## Main Line Parameters

-- **Voltage level**: Nominal line-to-line voltage.
-Defines insulation level and equipment compatibility.

-- **Type**: Overhead line (OHL), land cable, or sea cable.
-Each type has different thermal and electrical characteristics.

-- **Ampacity \([A]\)**: Maximum continuous current the line can carry without exceeding its thermal limits.
-Determined by conductor type, bundling, and cooling conditions.

-- **Resistance \([\Omega/\text{km}]\)**: Series resistance per unit length.
-Affects I²R losses and voltage drop.

-- **Reactance \([\Omega/\text{km}]\)**: Series inductive reactance per unit length.
-Influences reactive power flow and voltage stability.

-- **Admittance \([\mu\text{S}/\text{km}]\)**: Shunt admittance per unit length.
-Reflects capacitive charging due to line-to-ground insulation, especially significant for cables.

-# Line Modelling Guidelines

-As with the case of transformers, you will need to introduce/define line elements yourselves.
-Again, you may need to consider multiple parallel lines, as typical lines may not have the capability of transferring the amount of power you want.

-Below, we outline the main line parameters and explain their significance.
-You can define different lines; if you do so, provide a relevant reference.

 > **Note:** **Neutral conductors are not required**, and **zero-sequence impedance or admittance values can be omitted**.
 This is because the study assumes **balanced, steady-state conditions** with no ground faults or asymmetrical operating scenarios.
 Under such conditions, only the **positive-sequence network** is used for power flow and voltage calculations, making zero-sequence parameters irrelevant.

 ## Main Line Parameters